Last updated July 24 – 2020

 For those not attending Mass, but wishing to receive Communion, prior to coming to the church, you must participate in the LIVE celebration of Mass FOR THAT DAY on line or on TV, otherwise you must recite the Confiteor (“I confess to Almighty God and to you, my brothers and sisters,…), the Lord’s Prayer and the prayer at Invitation to Communion (“Lord, I am not worthy that You should enter under my roof,…”) prior to reception of Communion.
 Shut-ins are asked to call the office to arrange for a timer they can receive a visit.

-Currently we offer a total of six (6) Sunday Masses – 4pm Saturday evening at St. Michael’s Basilica and St. Andrew’s, 10:30am Sunday morning at St. Michael’s Basilica and St. Andrew’s, and 5:30pm Sunday evening at St. Michael’s Basilica and St. Andrew’s.
+Currently these are our Sunday Masses – 4pm Saturday evening at St. Michael’s Basilica and St. Andrew’s, Sunday morning 9:00am at St. Andrew’s, 10:30am at St. Michael’s Basilica, 11:00am at The Apparition of St. Michael the Archangel (Bayside), and 5:30pm Sunday evening at St. Michael’s Basilica.

 Parishioners are asked to wear masks/face coverings when arriving to and leaving Mass and coming forward for Communion.
 Those under the age of two, those who would have difficulty removing their own masks, and those with pre-existing respiratory conditions which would make wearing a mask difficult (such as severe asthma sufferers), are DISCOURAGED from wearing masks.
 Masked are mandated for when physical distancing is not possible – when you will be within 2 metres of another person.